 4. I barely needed any sleep.

 On day one of the fast, my sleep needs were more or less the same, at around 8 hours for peak performance.
 On days 2 and 3, however, something strange always happened.
 I would go to sleep at night and wake up 2-3 hours later with no apparent physical need or capacity to go back to sleep.
 It makes sense that when we do not consume our body has much less to process and needs very little time to reboot for the next day.
+There is also a biological incentive to get out there and find food.
 On days 2 and 3, I would sometimes find myself wanting to go back to sleep merely to pass time.
-Occasionally I could sneak in a half-hour nap during the day.
-But I knew my body didn’t need the sleep.
+Occasionally, I could sneak in a half-hour nap during the day, but I felt that my body didn’t really need the sleep.
 What it wanted was the comfort of my bed and the oblivion of being unconscious to distract from the displeasure of the fast.

 5. I saw the world with fresh eyes

-Long fasts bring about a dramatic shift in focus.
+Longer fasts bring about a dramatic shift in focus.
 When I’m not fasting, my mind is flooded with the trivial concerns of my immediate reality.
 I develop tunnel vision.
 My 3-day dry fasts gave me the opportunity to take a step back and look at the bigger picture of life.
 They helped me to realize both how fragile I am as a human being and how strong the human spirit is in the face of adversity.
 They helped me to see clearly the illusory role fear and anger were playing in my life.
 After all, they were constructs of my own mind and would come and go like waves.
-Somehow fasting had a way of clarifying for me what truly matters in life.
-A perception that is often lost in its business.
+Somehow, fasting had a way of clarifying for me what truly mattered in life.

 6. My past became my present

-My 3-day dry fasts had a strange way of bringing to the surface past memories and issues that had long escaped my conscious attention.
+My 3-day dry fasts had a fascinating way of bringing to the surface painful past memories that had long escaped my conscious attention.
 Painful thoughts from the past would often arise with no immediate trigger.
 Sometimes these thoughts pertained to the immediate past–things that had taken place in the days and weeks that preceded the fast.
 Other times they involved people and places that I had long forgotten about, even those from childhood.
-We all carry an emotional backlog from out past.
-I interpret the unpleasant memories that came to light as unresolved issues that my mind was attempting to heal.
-I believe it is this emotional healing that brings about positive change not only in the mind but in the body.
+As I write about in the next section, I would often have very vivid dreams about my past in the days after I broke my fast.
+The truth is we all carry an emotional backlog from out past.
+I interpret the unpleasant memories that often come to light during my fasts as unresolved issues that my mind us attempting to heal.
+I believe it is this emotional healing that brings about positive change, not only in the mind but in the body.

 7. I saw love as supreme

 Building on point five above, 72-hour dry fasts gave me fresh perspective on life.
-On days 2, 3 (and sometimes 4) of the fast I remember feeling the strong conviction that love was the most important thing of all.
+On days 2 and 3 of the fast I remember feeling the strong conviction that love was the most important thing of all.
 This is a statement I always affirmed on an intellectual level, but the fast strengthened my emotional conviction of its truth.
 Maybe as the fast dragged on it was the realization that human beings are never more than a few days away from dying.
 Maybe it was my newfound appreciation for all of the good food and drink I had enjoyed throughout my life.
-Or maybe it was the insight that love, in simple terms, was the end goal of every decision I had ever made leading to that point.
+Or maybe it was the insight that love, in simple terms, was the end goal of every decision I had ever made in my entire life.

 7 Observations After the Fast: